xjdr/nsfs/README.md

 (Currently only supports Java)

+POST a JSON body structured as follows'route: "{route}", "functionBody": "request -> { <function body>; return response; }; ";
-Post a K,V of (Endpoint, FunctionBody) to the <server>/addRoute endpoint, and your function will be served for you.
+to the https://<ipAddress>:<port>/addFunction and your function will be served.

+Your function will be executed in a sandbox that will have several libraries and helper functionsavailable to you.

+The functions leverage the Netty framework and you will have access to the full http stack in netty. https://netty.io We have provided Moshi for working with JSON https://github.com/square/moshi We have provided the full Amazon SDK for working with AWS We have provided Jedis for working with redis
+We have provided a kafka client and a cassandra client

 Your function needs to have the signature Function<HttpRequest, HttpResponse> in order to correctly work.

-to test:
+## An Example

 this loads a function
 ```bash